 PROTECT.
+Readout Protection.
 This bit allows the protection of the software contents against piracy.
-When the bit PROTECT is set high, readout of the OTP contents is prevented by hardware.
-No programming equipment is able to gain access to the user program.
+When the bit PROTECT is set high, readout of the OTP contents is prevented by hardware..
 When this bit is low, the user program can be read.